marbl-ecosys/MARBL/docs/src/dev-guide/marbl-interface.rst

 MARBL interface
 ===============

-:Release: |release|
-:Date: June 6, 2018
-:Editors: MARBL team

-The MARBL interface class
+GCMs should use the MARBL interface class to call MARBL routines.
+The class definition is shown below:

 .. code-block:: fortran